NSW Police provides the public face of road safety to the community and is a key road safety stakeholder.

 This combination of activities seeks to achieve road trauma reduction and the free movement of traffic through day to day on road activities.

-From 15 October 2014, to help reduce danger to road users and manage crashes more efficiently, you may no longer have to wait for police at a crash site in NSW.
+To help reduce danger to road users and manage crashes more efficiently, you may not have to wait for police at a crash site in NSW.

 Police will only need to attend if: